March 4, 2013

 To top off the traffic mess the state created forty years ago, the County Bee Line chose to place one bus stop for northbound passengers directly on the off-ramp of the highway.
 This means that every day, bus commuters have to stand at the end of the ramp by the guardrail as vehicles come off the ramp onto Croton Point Avenue at highway speeds.
 The conflict is clear and the danger unnecessary.

 The project will include synchronization of two existing traffic signals on South Riverside and Benedict and South Riverside and Croton Point Avenue with the three new signals proposed for Croton Point Avenue.
 In sum, we will create a traffic signal system that can be adjusted to different traffic patterns throughout the day, by upgrading to state of the art computerized controls, replacing the 1970’s era simple timer driven lights.
+These signals would replace the need for traffic control officers at the intersections during peak hours of the day.

 A few years ago, the Village took over South Riverside Avenue and Croton Point Avenue from the County.
 At that time, the County sweetened the deal by earmarking funds for maintenance that the Village may draw down.
 The old concrete slab roadway, dating from the 1940’s, when Riverside Avenue was the main highway north-south is beginning to fail.
 With each passing storm more chunks of concrete break away and the roadway surface is beginning to pothole.
 Once this begins, a roadbed normally decays at a much more rapid rate and the existing road is at the end of its service life.